UVADS/DS1001/README.md

 ### Additional Dates
-* 12/5 - Last day to submit assignments and guarantee comments
+* 4/30 - Last day to submit assignments and guarantee comments (same as last day of classes)
-* 12/12 - Last day to submit revised assignments
+* 5/7 - Last day to submit revised assignments

 ## A note about the "readings"
 Every week there will be a "reading assignment".
 It will focus on one piece of media, not just written words, videos, podcasts, etc are all within bounds.
 However, the content is not decided before the term.
 The readings are selected as the course progresses to align with the course and the evolving world we live in.
 They will be posted with the assignment via Canvas.

 ## Guest Speakers

-* MC Forelle: Assistant Professor of Engineering and Society
 * Carrie O'Brien: User Interface Designer at Capital One: Messaging, Web, and Human-Centered Design
-* Jess Reia: Assistant Professor, School of Data Science
-* Renee Cummings: Data Activist in Residence, School of Data Science
 * Neal Magee: Director, Solutions & DevOps, UVA Research Computing
 * Miriam Friedel: Senior Director, Machine Learning Engineering at Capital One - Center for Machine Learning
-* Rafael Alvardo: Associate Professor, School of Data Science
-* Steven Baek: Associate Professor School of Data Science
-* Sheng Li: Associate Professor School of Data Science

 ## A few Policies that will Govern the Class